rubenrc233/Bootcamp-Capgemini-2024/README.md

 - **Technologies Used:** JPA, Spring Boot
 - **Purpose:** Enhance understanding of JPA and layered architecture.

+### Batch Processing in Java (lotes-java)
+A project to demonstrate batch processing using Java.
+This project includes examples of reading, processing, and writing large amounts of data in batch mode.

+- **Technologies Used:** Java, Spring Batch
+- **Purpose:** Learn and implement batch processing concepts.

+### Batch Processing in XML (lotes-xml)
+A project to demonstrate batch processing using XML configurations.
+This project provides examples of configuring batch jobs using XML.

+- **Technologies Used:** Java, Spring Batch, XML
+- **Purpose:** Practice batch processing with XML configurations.

 ## Getting Started

 To get started with any of the projects: